FORMER Safeway employees have revealed five tips for shopping at the grocer, and why you should avoid self-checkout.

 • Use websites with an SSL (secure sockets layer) encryption.
 URLs generally start with HTTPS rather than HTTP.

 • Never give out your birthday or SSN (social security number).
+Once a scammer obtains this information;

 Read More